-This means bigger farms, in fact sometimes bigger than countries!
-Anna Creek Farm in south Australia is bigger than Israel which is staggering but this is land that is not suitable for anything else, but it still provides valuable calories and nutrition for us.
+This means bigger farms.
+In fact, farms that are sometimes bigger than countries!
+Anna Creek Farm in south Australia is bigger than Israel — which is staggering — but this is land that is not suitable for anything else.
+This way, it still provides valuable calories and nutrition for us.

 So we've established that due to the nature of, well, nature, animal agriculture uses way more land than arable but we need to consider what the implications of this use are for the land and where we can improve.

 Typical arable farming — can it be improved?

 Crops are generally grown in a mono-crop or mono-culture system.
 Monoculture is widely used both in industrial farming and in organic farming.
 It has allowed farmers to increase efficiency in planting, managing, and harvesting but it can also increase the risk of diseases or pest outbreaks.